A long-term alliance between Swiss Re and Oxfam shows how businesses can partner with NGOs to improve social impact and find new market opportunities.

 4 Tips for Successful NGO-Corporate Partnership – Graphic created by Abby Litchfield

-1. Embrace difference – carefully.
 Recognize and value the differences between your company and the NGO.
 After all, without those differences, there would be no reason to collaborate.
-Alternative perspectives can make collaboration uncomfortable at times, but provide value as each side’s knowledge, expertise and capabilities complement the other’s.
+Alternative perspectives can make collaboration uncomfortable at times, but provide value as each side’s knowledge, expertise and capabilities complement the others.

 Hiring strategy can help organizations better understand these differences.
 Increasingly, companies employ NGO veterans to help guide their interactions with nonprofits, and NGOs look to the private sector for managers who can help them navigate their relationships with companies.

-2. Assign a champion and give them authority and decision-making ability.
-Because partnerships represent a new approach, a powerful champion is needed to overcome inertia and get things done.
+Because corporate-NGO partnerships represent a new approach to solving business problems, a powerful champion is needed to overcome inertia and get things done.
 NGOs also want to see that the company is taking the relationship seriously.

-3. Make NGO engagement part of the core business.
-Partnerships should gradually be integrated into the responsibilities of business units and functions, rather than being maintained as a stand-alone enterprise.
-Partnerships are most successful when each participant leverages its core capabilities and contributes resources based on normal operations.
+Partnerships should gradually be integrated into the responsibilities of business units and non-governmental functions, rather than being maintained as a stand-alone enterprise.
+Partnerships are most successful when each partner leverages its core capabilities and contributes resources based on normal operations.

 Corporate-NGO partnerships are complex and challenging.
-But they can benefit both the corporate and NGO participants.
+But with equal commitment from both sides, these partnerships can benefit both the corporate and NGO participants.
 To give new partnerships the best chance of succeeding, approach relationships carefully, structure them thoughtfully, and seek ongoing recalibration as they evolve.
 The Oxfam – Swiss Re partnership reflects the power and possibilities of such collaboration, but also the real challenges to realizing these benefits.

 I wrote the original version of this article in 2012.
 Here’s what has happened since.